 Air Quality Monitoring

-The air monitoring section collects and analyzes air quality data.
+The Air Monitoring section collects and analyzes air quality data.
 This section monitors ambient air pollution, measures meteorological data, quality assures data, and helps forecast air quality for Louisville.
-For more information, please visit our Air Quality Monitoring page.
+For more information, please visit the Air Quality Monitoring page.

-The enforcement section is responsible for enforcing APCD regulations.
-It coordinates with the agency’s engineering and environmental compliance sections to ensure industry, commercial business and the public comply with APCD regulations.
+The Enforcement section is responsible for enforcing APCD regulations.
+It coordinates with the agency’s Permitting and Community Compliance sections to ensure industry, businesses, and the public comply with APCD regulations.
 This section issues notices of violation and works with the Jefferson County Attorney’s Office to:

 - Settle violations through board orders and agreements